Anatomy of the $\rho$ resonance from lattice QCD at the physical point: ACKNOWLEDGEMENT

-We thank the RBC\&UKQCD Collaboration for providing us their DWF gauge configurations.
-This work is supported in part by the U.S. DOE Grant No.DE-FG05-84ER40154, and also by the National Nature Science Foundation of China (NSFC) under Grants No.11335001, No.11105153 and No.11261130311 (CRC110 by DFG and NSFC).
-A. A. is supported in part by the U.S. National Science Foundation under CAREER grant PHY-1151648.
-Y. C. thanks the support by the CAS Center for Excellence in Particle Physics (CCEPP).
-This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+We are very grateful to the valuable discussion with Prof. Q. Zhao and Prof. K.-F. Liu.
+We thank the RBC\&UKQCD Collaborations for providing us their DWF gauge configurations.
+Ths work is supported in part by the U.S. DOE Grant No.\ DE-SC0013065, and also by the National Nature Science Foundation of China (NSFC) under Grants No.~11335001, No.~11575196, No.~11575197 and No.~11621131001 (CRC110 by DFG and NSFC).
+A.A. is supported in part by the National Science Foundation CAREER grant PHY-1151648 and by U.S. DOE Grant No. DE-FG02-95ER40907.
+Y.~C.\ thanks the support by the CAS Center for Excellence in Particle Physics (CCEPP).
+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC05-00OR22725.